ahkamboh/react-text-animatio/README.md

 # Animatio

-A React and Next js component package for creating dynamic text effects.
+A React and Next js component `npm package` with `npx cli` for creating dynamic text effects.
 Effortlessly customize your text animations with configurable classNames for styling and control.

 ## Installation